Real-Time Optimization Meets Bayesian Optimization and Derivative-Free Optimization: A Tale of Modifier Adaptation: Methodology

 The comparison of multiple modifier-adaptation runs on Figure~\ref{fig:ex1_expl_no} and the corresponding cost envelope on Figure~\ref{fig:ex1_expl_obj} clearly show that, without adding an exploration term in the modified cost of Problem~\eqref{eq:Illu1_ma}, certain RTO runs may get trapped at a suboptimal point.
 This behavior was not observed under noiseless conditions and is thus attributed to the presence of process noise.
 A possible cause could be the lack of a model-improvement step and enforcement of full linearity in Algorithm~\ref{alg:MA-GP-TR} (cf. Appendix~\ref{app:convergence}).

 By contrast, with the modifier-adaptation schemes that use either the LCB or EI acquisition function (Figures~\ref{fig:ex1_expl_ucb} \& \ref{fig:ex1_expl_ei}), the iterates are much more likely to converge to the plant optimum in the presence of noise.
 This confirms the benefit of adding excitation in the modified cost of the RTO subproblems and that the selected acquisition functions are indeed suitable.
 Notice that the paths followed by the iterates of both schemes are comparable, although EI seems to drive the iterates more into the interior of the feasible region on this particular example.
-The comparison between LCB and EI on Figure~\ref{fig:ex1_expl_obj} also suggests that the latter may promote a faster progress and a lower variance around the plant optimum.
+The comparison between LCB and EI on Figure~\ref{fig:ex1_expl_obj} also suggests that the latter may promote a faster progress and a lower variance around the plant optimum, though no attempt was made to tailor the parameter $\beta$ in the LCB function \eqref{eq:LCB}.

+It is also worth mentioning that the spread of the iterate clouds on Figure~\ref{fig:ex1_exploration} -- in particular at the final RTO iteration (green triangles) -- are significantly reduced compared to the basic modifier-adaptation scheme results on Figure~\ref{fig:ex1_standard}.
+This is attributed to the ability of the GP surrogates to detect and/or filter out noise during the regression process.
+This noise reduction capability is also shared with other surrogate modeling approaches in modifier-adaption schemes, such as quadratic approximations \citep{Gao2016}.